There are several advantages to our plain text approach to document assembly. Here are a few:

 •'Plain text' means that you can 'Pathagorize' your source documents using a computer on which Pathagoras has not been installed!
 (Of course, to test your work, you will need a computer on which Pathagoras has been installed.)

-•Any commercial document, document that you find on line, or document that you pick up at a continuing professional education class, that presents variables within variables is automatically a Pathagorized document.
+•Any commercial document, document that you find on-line, or document that you pick up at a continuing professional education class, that presents variables within brackets is automatically a Pathagorized document.

 •Perhaps most importantly, if you happen not to have the identical job in the office one year (or 10 years) from now, your successor has a fighting chance of figuring out what you have done.